AS-Bridge: A Bidirectional Generative Framework Bridging Next-Generation Astronomical Surveys: Experiments

-In total, we generate $115{,}000$ regular galaxies and $5{,}000$ galaxy--galaxy strong lenses.
-We use $110{,}000$ regular galaxies for training, and reserve the remaining regular galaxies together with all lens systems for evaluation and downstream tasks.
+In total, we generate $115{,}000$ regular galaxies, $5{,}000$ galaxy--galaxy strong lenses, and 396 HST-template anomalies.
+We use $110{,}000$ regular galaxies for training, and reserve the remaining regular galaxies together with all lens and HST anomaly systems for evaluation and downstream tasks.

+The simulation setting is deliberate: a mature public LSST survey stream is not yet available, and confirmed labels for rare real events are sparse and incomplete.
+Forward modeling provides paired obser- vations and controlled ground truth for benchmarking inter-survey inference.
+Once matched LSST–Euclid cutouts are available in over- lapping sky regions, the same training recipe can be applied directly to real observations